 However, for this to stabilise, it is imperative that unions, union officials and indeed unionism in the public sector as a whole need to "up their game".
-The reality is that whatever privileged partyto-union relationship has existed will (and should produce) diminishing returns.
-Unions in a more competitive environment will need to rely on the transactional nature of the employer-employee relationship.
+The reality is that whatever privileged party-to-union relationship has existed will (and should produce) diminishing returns.
+Unions in a more competitive environment will need to rely on the transactional nature of the employeremployee relationship.

 They will have to make their appeals based on the value they can add to the functioning of the public service and to the provision of services to the country as a whole.
-This will demand a better quality of union thinking and action, which, if achieved, stands to benefit of the country as a whole.
+This will demand a better quality of union thinking and action, which, if achieved, stands to benefit the country as a whole, not only in respect of the quality of administration, but in setting a standard for industrial relations could assist in reducing tensions across society as a whole.